Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 Acknowledgement: Some information about the area's history was provided by Bendigo historian Robyn Ballinger who was guest speaker at the Friends weekend in October 2010.
 Robyn has spent hundreds of hours researching the area's human history.
 Some information was gleaned from old newspaper articles held by the Pyramid Hill Historical Society.

-In addition, a wildlife corridor of indigenous vegetation has been planted across private land to link the main area of forest
+A wildlife corridor of indigenous vegetation is planned to link the main area of forest

 in the Park to Bendigo Creek in the east and Bullock Creek in the west.